Smertig/banana/docs/api/tg/types/video_note.rst

    .. cpp:member:: integer_t length

-   Video width and height (diameter of the video message) as defined by sender
+   Video width and height (diameter of the video message) as defined by the sender

    .. cpp:member:: integer_t duration

-   Duration of the video in seconds as defined by sender
+   Duration of the video in seconds as defined by the sender

    .. cpp:member:: optional_t<photo_size_t> thumbnail